Michigan State halts skid by upending No. 14 Illinois 23-15

 ''I remember my dad telling me, 'There's a lot of opportunity in adversity,''' Thorne said. ''Obviously, it was a pretty adverse situation this week.
 We definitely had some things happen to us that you wouldn't normally wish to happen, but we came out here and we played with the guys we had and the coaches we had and we played our butts off.''

-The Spartans (4-5, 2-4) stopped the Illini five times on fourth down to end a three-game losing streak.
+The Spartans (4-5, 2-4) stopped the Illini five times on fourth down.

 Despite the absences, the Spartans hung tough on the road against a ranked opponent - and threw a little chaos in the Big Ten West race.

-Note: This story has been corrected to remove an erroneous reference to Michigan State snapping a three-game losing streak.